-The siblings are two and half years apart in age.
+The siblings are 2½ years apart in age.

-"He'll be 50 in July," Leslie can't help but smile when she realizes the milestone is coming up.
-Lindbergh is in the back of the restaurant on a recent afternoon and she yells to remind him of the date, using a childhood nickname to goad him.
+“He’ll be 50 in July,” Leslie said.
+She can’t help but smile about the milestone that’s coming up.
+Lindbergh was in the back of the restaurant, and she yelled to remind him of the date, using a childhood nickname to goad him.

-He gives her a look when he comes to the front of the restaurant, "did you say?"
-Leslie smiles.
+He gave her a look when he came up front: “[What] did you say?”
+Leslie smiled.

 The restaurant is Lindbergh’s second business.
 In 2014, he used his legal background to launch Run to Court, a litigation support service, that’s now in three states.

-"When Leslie went to culinary school it opened my eyes that this is something she really wanted to to do," Lindbergh said.
-"And god has been good enough to me that I’ve been able to help her."
+“When Leslie went to culinary school it opened my eyes that this is something she really wanted to do,” Lindbergh said.
+“And God has been good enough to me that I’ve been able to help her.”